McPherson County, Kansas

-McPherson County (standard abbreviation: MP) is a county located in the U.S. state of Kansas.
+McPherson County is a county located in the U.S. state of Kansas.
+Its county seat and largest city is McPherson.
 As of the 2020 census, the county population was 30,223.
-The largest city and county seat is McPherson.
-The county is named for Civil War General James B. McPherson.
+The county was named for James McPherson, a general in the Civil War.

 History

 Early history

-For many millennia, the Great Plains of North America was inhabited by nomadic Native Americans.
+For many millennia, the Great Plains of North America were inhabited by nomadic Native Americans.
 From the 16th century to 18th century, the Kingdom of France claimed ownership of large parts of North America.
 In 1762, after the French and Indian War, France secretly ceded New France to Spain, per the Treaty of Fontainebleau.
 In 1802, Spain returned most of the land to France, but keeping title to about 7,500 square miles.

 In 1803, most of the land for modern day Kansas was acquired by the United States from France as part of the 828,000 square mile Louisiana Purchase for 2.83 cents per acre.
-In 1848, after the Mexican–American War, the Treaty of Guadalupe Hidalgo with Spain brought into the United States all or part of land for ten future states, including southwest Kansas.
+In 1848, after the Mexican–American War, the Treaty of Guadalupe Hidalgo with Spain brought into the United States all or part of land for ten future states, including southwestern Kansas.
 In 1854, the Kansas Territory was organized, then in 1861 Kansas became the 34th U.S. state.

 19th century

 From the 1820s to 1870s, the Santa Fe Trail passed through, what is now McPherson County.
 The trail entered the county, east of Canton, then south of Galva, then north of Inman, and west towards Lyons.
 In 1855, Charles O. Fuller established a ranch adjacent to the Running Turkey Creek Crossing about two miles south and one mile east of Galva.
 Fuller's Ranch provided accommodations for travelers on the Santa Fe Trail and was probably the first white settlement in McPherson County.

-Peketon County was established in 1860, by the passage of a bill by S. N. Wood: An act to establish Peketon County.
-Section 1. - That all that territory west of the sixth principal meridian and south of Township 16, in Kansas Territory, be and the same is hereby erected into a county, to be known by the name of Peketon County.
+From 1860 to 1865, McPherson County was part of Peketon County.
 On February 17, 1865, Peketon County was abolished, and McPherson County was made a part of Marion County, which extended from the west line of Chase County to the present western boundary of Kansas.

 In 1868, Solomon Stephens and L. N. Holmberg were appointed Justices of the Peace—the first officers in what is now McPherson County.
 The next year (1869) occurred the first election for the township, now the county of McPherson.
 McPherson was regularly organized as a county in the spring of 1870, a mass meeting being held at Sweadal.
 Sweadal, the county seat thus selected, was located about one mile and a half southwest of the present site of Lindsborg.
 In September, however, the County Commissioners resolved to meet at the latter place, McPherson which had already been located some two years.